himadrin/calcParser/README.md

 You can find our github repo here: https://github.com/himadrin/calcParser

-### Question:
+### Next Steps:
-Do we add the cabal file to our git repo even though it was automatically added to the .gitignore?
+We would love to get this working with a web UI - unfortunately we did not have the time to do so!